Censorship in Turkey: Physical attacks and assassinations of journalists

 The physical safety of journalists in Turkey is at risk.

 Several journalists died in the 1990s at the height of the Kurdish–Turkish conflict.
 Soon after the pro-Kurdish press had started to publish the first daily newspaper by the name of "Özgür Gündem" (Free Agenda) killings of Kurdish journalists started.
-Hardly any of them has been clarified or resulted in sanctions for the assailants.
+Hardly any of them have been clarified or resulted in sanctions for the assailants.
 "Murder by unknown assailants" (tr: faili meçhul) is the term used in Turkish to indicate that the perpetrators were not identified because of them being protected by the State and cases of disappearance.
 The list of names of distributors of Özgür Gündem and its successors that were killed (while the perpetrators mostly remained unknown) includes 18 names.
-Among the 33 journalists that were killed between 1990 and 1995 most were working for the so-called Kurdish Free Press.
+Among the 33 journalists that were killed between 1990 and 1995, most were working for the so-called Kurdish Free Press.

 The killings of journalists in Turkey since 1995 are more or less individual cases.
 Most prominent among the victims is Hrant Dink, killed in 2007, but the death of Metin Göktepe also raised great concern, since police officers beat him to death.
-The death of Metin Alataş in 2010 is also a source of disagreement: While the autopsy claimed it was suicide, his family and colleagues demanded an investigation.
+The death of Metin Alataş in 2010 is also a source of disagreement: though the autopsy claimed it was suicide, his family and colleagues demanded an investigation.
 He had formerly received death threats and had been violently assaulted.
 Since 2014, several Syrian journalists who were working from Turkey and reporting on the rise of Daesh have been assassinated.

-In 2014, journalists suffered obstruction, tear gas injuries, and physical assault by the police in several instances: while covering the February protests against internet censorship, the May Day demonstrations, as well as the Gezi Park protests anniversaries (when CNN correspondent Ivan Watson was shortly detained and roughed up).
+In 2014, journalists suffered obstruction, tear gas injuries, and physical assault by the police while covering several major protests: the February protests against internet censorship; the May Day demonstrations; and the Gezi Park protests anniversaries (when CNN correspondent Ivan Watson was shortly detained and physically mistreated).
 Turkish security forces fired tear gas at journalists reporting from the border close to the Syrian town of Kobane in October.